tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 The client could then choose to use either proxy associated with the "default_proxy" identifier for accessing TCP hosts that fall within the "\*.internal.example.org" zone.
 This would include the hostnames "internal.example.org", "foo.internal.example.org", "www.bar.internal.example.org" and all other hosts within "internal.example.org".
+The client should use the same proxy for the following requests to hosts falling into the "\*.internal.example.org" zone to increase connection reuse and make use of the connection resumption.

 In the next example, two proxies are defined with a separate identifiers, and there are three destination rules: